SMARTlab-Purdue/ros-tutorial-robot-control-vision/README.md

-ROS tutorial by Purdue SMART lab: iRobot Create2 teleoperation and Computer Vision based bbject detection for mobile robot control.
+ROS tutorial by Purdue SMART lab: iRobot Create2 teleoperation and Computer Vision based object detection for mobile robot control.

 # 1. Objectives
 This ROS tutorial provides an overview of teleoperating (control) an iRobot create2 (roomba) mobile robot.
 Then, we look at ways to make use of the robot to track a ball/person using openCV algorithms.
 For those who do not have a creat2 robot, we also show a case of controlling a turtlebot in simulation (instead of iRobot control) in this tutorial.